38 Secrets Your Hair Stylist Won’t Tell You

 A dollar doesn’t buy anything anymore

 That loonie you stuff into the shampoo person’s hands isn’t doing her any favours.
-You should tip her at least $3 (more if your hair is long).
+You should tip them more (more if your hair is long).

 Let me do my job